 The first settlers arrived in the district in 1849.
 James McNeil may be regarded as the founder of Balclutha.
 His farm included the present town site and he also established a river ferry.
 The locality was known to the Maoris as Iwikatea but in McNeil's time it became known as Clutha Ferry.
 The river provided the earliest means of communication and in August 1863 the s.s.
 Tuapeka began a regular service on the river as far as Tuapeka Mouth.
 The river service ended in 1939.
 After the discovery of gold at Tuapeka by Gabriel Read in 1861, the primitive road system was improved.
 A coach service began to run between Dunedin and Clutha Ferry in January 1861 and between Invercargill and Dunedin via Clutha Ferry in 1864.
 The township grew steadily and in 1863 town sections were surveyed at what is now North Balclutha.

 The first bridge across the Clutha at Balclutha was opened in 1868.
 In 1875 the Dunedin-Invercargill railway reached the north bank at Balclutha and the rail link with Invercargill was completed in 1879.
 In 1878 a serious flood occurred, Balclutha was flooded, and the road bridge destroyed.
 The lower course of the Clutha changed and Port Molyneux was ruined as a port.
 Soon after, flood banks were erected to protect the town from further flooding.
 The names Balclutha and Clutha were chosen by the prospective Scottish settlers in 1846 so that the future principal town of South Otago would have an association with the city of Glasgow.
 Clutha is the ancient name of the River Clyde, and Balclutha means "town of the Clyde".
 Balclutha was constituted a borough on 10 August 1870

-For further information on the Clutha District including climate, attractions, things to do health and education, visit the Clutha Country website.
+For further information on the Clutha District including climate, attractions, things to do health and education, visit the Clutha NZ Website.